 If writing with a pen feels foreign, you could try typing on a computer.
-Finally if you find yourself distracted and staring at a blank page for 10 minutes there are many journals with specific questions to answer to help facilitate journaling.
-There are also gratitude journals which can be help develop an attitude of gratitude and general positive outlook on life.
+Finally, if you find yourself distracted and staring at a blank page for 10 minutes there are many journals with specific questions to answer to help facilitate journaling.
+There are also gratitude journals which can help develop an attitude of gratitude and general positive outlook on life.

 I strongly recommend journaling in some shape or form.
-For me it was a game changer and led to incredible self awareness.
+For me, it was a game-changer and led to incredible self-awareness.
 I developed a relationship with my thoughts and feelings on another level.

 Daily journaling is a practice.
 It is a way to cleanse and reset the mind in a way.
 Just like you wouldn’t take a shower on Monday morning and then think ‘OK I’ve done that now.
-I don’t need to shower again,’ the same minset applies to any habit which cleanses the mind.
+I don’t need to shower again,’ the same mindset applies to any habit which cleanses the mind.